davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 ![SISD vs SIMD](/buddhabrot/sisd_vs_simd.gif)

 Traditionally, CPU instructions are what's known as **single instruction, single data (SISD)** - a particular instructions (like an 'add') would work on one piece of data (ok, it might be two different variables) and produce a single output.
-With **single instruction, _multiple_ data (SIMD)** instructions, the data being fed isn't just a single scalar value but a _vector_ of values.
+With **single instruction, _multiple_ data (SIMD)** instructions, the data and the output aren't just a single scalar value but a _vector_ of values.
 The 'add' instruction can now do multiple additions at the same time.

 SIMD support was added to .NET 4.6 with the new RyuJIT compiler.
 To use it, you have to target x64-only and include the `System.Numerics.Vectors` NuGet package.
 The CPU I ran the following benchmark on supports the [AVX-2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2) instruction set which means it had 256-bit (32 byte) vectors to work with.
 Since a `float` is four bytes, we can cram 8 of them into a single vector for a theoretical speedup of 8x.

 ![SISD vs SIMD benchmark](/buddhabrot/sisd_vs_simd_benchmark.png)

 I'm not entirely sure this benchmark is entirely accurate (I would guess the real-life speedup is somewhat less dramatic than this) but exploiting SIMD is absolutely a fantastic way speed up the point search.

+A final word I have on the subject is that vectorization is _weird_.
+I would consider it to be it's own way of programming: there's single-threaded code, multi-threaded code, and vectorized code as its own thing.
+Converting code to be vectorized can require a different way of thinking of things that's not exactly intuitive.

 ### GPU?